luciebinder/ws-openness-2025/general-information/why_jb.md

-# Why use Jupyter Book?
+# Why Use Jupyter Book?

 Among the various tools available for creating OERs, why is our approach based on Jupyter Book?